karyma101/dynamic-md-parser/src/content/python.md

 # Python

 Interpreted language, saves time because no compilation or linking necessary, tradeoff compared to complied languages is that it is generally slower.
 Python is an dynamic typed programming language.
-Indentation is used to define scope in python.

 ## Features